Backpacking Santa Ana, El Salvador, 7 top things to see and do.

 Santa Ana – A Great Place To Stay

-Not only is Santa Ana a decent city for some local exploration, but makes for a great place to base yourself.
+Not only is Santa Ana a decent city for some local exploration, but it makes for a great place to base yourself.
 The bus network is awesome and cheap to boot.

 I visited the Railway Museum at Sonsonate, hiked the Santa Ana Volcano, backpacked the Archaeological Sites of Tazumal and Casa Blanca and did the Ruta de las Flores, all whilst staying in Santa Ana.
-I can recommend both the Pool House Hostel and the Hostal Casa Verde
+I can recommend both the Pool House Hostel and the Hostal Casa Verde.

 Top 7 things to see and do in Santa Ana